jimyip/jmail/README.md

         .build();
 ```

-3. To build a email with Inline（picture inline）。
+3. To build an email with Inline（picture inline）。

 ```java
 String cid = "123456";